starfi5h/DSP_Mod/AutoMute/README.md

 For example, to mute Ray receiver and Artificial star, key in `2208 2210`.
 Reload the planet to take effect.
 - `MuteList` - The list of audio name to mute, separated by white spaces.
 Check [mod page wiki](https://dsp.thunderstore.io/package/starfi5h/AutoMute/wiki/) for available names.
 For example, to mute `flight mode` system broadcast, key in `vc-broadcast-4 vc-broadcast-5`
+- `Enable UI` - Enable mod UI in audio settings page.

 ![Settings](https://raw.githubusercontent.com/starfi5h/DSP_Mod/dev/AutoMute/img/setting.png)
-In Settings - Audio tab, there is a mod UI to play and toggle each audio.
+In Settings - Audio page, there is a mod UI to play and toggle each audio.
 The upper input field can filter the drop-down list of the audio.

 ----